max-niederman/website/src/pages/site.md

   - Support a superset of the Markdown features I require.
   - Update to reflect changes within a couple seconds of a change in the source.
   - Have a portable development environment so that I can write from any device easily.
 - as a long-lasting archive for my writings.
-The content published to this site should survive as long as possible.
+The content published to this website should survive as long as possible.
 It must:
   - Be compatible with archiving services such as [the Internet Archive](https://archive.org).
   - Be readable as pure HTML.
 There should be no dependence even on CSS.
   - Institute measures to mitigate [link rot](https://en.wikipedia.org/wiki/Link_rot).

 # Design

-This site's design is *heavily* inspired by that of [Gwern.net](https://gwern.net).
+This website's design is *heavily* inspired by that of [Gwern.net](https://gwern.net).
 Currently it's more or less a copy lacking a few features such as

 - Sidenotes
 - Link popups